JBroks/Billie_Eilish_Website/README.md

 #### IFrames

-Video clips and embeded audio were tested to ensure that they play and full screen works correctly.
+Video clips and embedded audio were tested to ensure that they play and full screen works correctly.

 ##### Bugs: